zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 This shows that the fp32 accuracy has been improved while maintaining constant mean accumulator size.

 When pruning a larger neural network during training, it is easier to obtain a low bit-width accumulator while maintaining better final accuracy.
-Thus, pruning is more robust than training a similar smaller network.
+Thus, pruning is more robust than training a similar, smaller network.